tuhinpal/Cowin-Bot/README.md

 ### Legal:

 This repository has been created for educational purposes only.
-I will be no responsible for any kind of abuse.
+I will be not be responsible for any kind of abuse.

 ### Some Notes: